-All iPad models (iPad with Retina display, iPad2, iPad mini) that have 3G or Cellular also have GPS chip and therefore behave like an iPhone for mapping purposes.
+- All iPad models that have 3G or Cellular also have GPS chip and therefore behave like an iPhone for mapping purposes.

 The WIFI-only iPads do not have a GPS chip and therefore behave like an iPod Touch for mapping purposes.

 Second, there are subtle but very important differences in battery drain between the different models and different cellular providers.
 See the Battery Drain and Different Models of iPhones section below for critical information.

 To clarify a common misconception: You do NOT need WIFI or Cellular connection for the GPS chip to work; however you do need to have pre-downloaded the map content in order to have your current location show up on a map.

 International mapping 1: Gaia GPS displaying OpenCycleMap of a section of the Lycian Way in Turkey.
 Red lines and blue pins show our intended route (2 alternatives shown).
 The brown dashed lines show trails that have been added by users to the OpenStreetMap database, wiki-style.